Sharky90/100-days-of-code/r1-log.md

 Part 6 clone project:
 Setting up some of the css and javascript calls.
 Made sure that the user when logged in the site will be able to see other options such as creating a new post, drafts, loging out and something that says welcome user.
 Codeslinger!🤠
 #100DaysOfCode

+// Day 88 January 08.
+Wednesday //

+Part 7 clone project:
+Worked on filling out the rest of the templates and post_detail.html where I placed a title class, postdate, postpublish, postcontent edit/remove post,add comment to the post,and a container with all the comments linked to that post.😃#100DaysOfCode